junxit/us-congress-bills-114/bill.md

   >   - **(2)** The detailed explanation submitted under subsection (b)(2).
   >   - **(3)** The progress report submitted under subsection (b)(3).
   >   - **(4)** Such other information as the Secretary reasonably believes is necessary or helpful to the public in understanding the statutory debt limit, Government debt, and the reports and explanations described under paragraphs (1), (2), and (3).
+  > - **(d)** *Reduction measures defined* For purposes of this section, the term “reduction measures” means each of the following:
+  >   - **(1)** Directing or approving the issuance of debt by the Federal Financing Bank for the purpose of entering into an exchange transaction for debt that is subject to the limit under this section.
+  >   - **(2)** Suspending investments in the Government Securities Investment Fund of the Thrift Savings Fund.
+  >   - **(3)** Suspending investments in the stabilization fund established under section 5302 of title 31, United States Code.
+  >   - **(4)** Suspending new investments in the Civil Service Retirement and Disability Fund or the Postal Service Retiree Health Benefits Fund.
+  >   - **(5)** Selling or redeeming securities, obligations, or other invested assets of the Civil Service Retirement and Disability Fund or the Postal Service Retiree Health Benefits Fund before maturity.
+  >   - **(6)** Such other measures as the Secretary determines appropriate.

 - **(b)** *Clerical amendment* The table of analysis for chapter 31 of title 31, United States Code, is amended by inserting after the item relating to section 3130 the following: